sebapersson/SysBioNotebooks/README.md

 In the *SBMLImporter* folder of this repository, you'll find notebooks covering a range of topics:

 - Importing a SBML model as a `JumpProblem` for Gillespie simulations, and subsequently evaluate the performance of different stochastic simulators on this problem.
 - Importing a SBML model as an `ODEProblem`, and subsequently evaluate the performance of different ODE solvers on this problem.
+A Google Colab of this notebook can also be found [here](https://colab.research.google.com/drive/1OMhiEtMmArptiRriv-_1jEc5NbMlupGC#scrollTo=29m1mQkj1sI1).

 ## PEtab.jl examples